idenovasi/scroll-top/readme.txt

 3. Upload the "scroll-top" folder into your plugins directory.
 4. Log in to your WordPress admin panel and click the Plugins menu.
 5. Then activate the plugin.
-6. Go to Settings -> Scroll Top.
+6. Go to Settings -> Back To Top.

 == Screenshots ==